yecril71pl/cpp-docs.pl-pl/docs/atl/reference/debugging-and-error-reporting-macros.md

 ### <a name="remarks"></a>Uwagi

-W kompilacjach wydania program zwraca E_NOTIMPL.
+W kompilacjach wydań po prostu zwraca E_NOTIMPL.

 ### <a name="example"></a>Przykład